anastasia-BAT/pdsnd_github/README.md

 13/05/24

 ### Project title
-Bikeshare
+Bikeshare pproject

 ### Description
-Thi sproject is about kikeshare for Udacity 3rd project
+Thi sproject is about kikeshare for Udacity 3rd project.
+Hope is correct

 ### Files used
 Include the files used